somberwraith/DarkWebCartel/UBUNTU_SETUP_GUIDE.md

 - This is a single-page application with an Express backend
 - All data is stored in memory (no database setup needed)
-- The app runs on port 5000 by default
+- The app runs on port 80 by default (requires sudo on Ubuntu)
+- You can use a different port by setting the PORT environment variable: `PORT=3000 npm run dev`